Walter Defends Sarajevo: Reception

 Walter Defends Sarajevo received a favorable response from the Yugoslav audience, especially in Sarajevo itself.

-The film was distributed in sixty countries, and achieved its greatest success in the People's Republic of China, becoming the country's most popular foreign film in the 1970s.
+The film was distributed in sixty countries, and achieved its greatest success in the People's Republic of China, becoming the country's most popular foreign film in the 1970s, being viewed by an estimated 300 million people in the year of its release.
 Owing mainly to the Chinese audience, Walter Defends Sarajevo is one of the most watched war films of all time.
+During the Great Proletarian Cultural Revolution (1966–1969), film production almost ceased in China while foreign films were banned.